Plurisubharmonic functions with discontinuous boundary behavior: Boundary values with b-pluripolar discontinuity

 One may then apply \cite[Lemma~1]{walsh} to conclude that \(P(\phi)\) is a plurisubharmonic extension of \(\phi\), continuous in the interior. \end{remark} When \(\mu\) is continuously compliant, it is possible to estimate at which points the solution might be discontinuous.
 This estimate will be given in terms of the defining family

 for the \textit{b-pluripolar hull}

 of the b-pluripolar set \(E_\phi\) of discontinuities on the boundary.

-We are now ready to formulate and prove our main result. \begin{theorem} Let \(\mu\) be a compliant measure on a B-regular domain \(\Omega\), and let \(\phi: \partial \Omega \rightarrow \R\) be a bounded function, continuous outside a b-pluripolar set \(E_\phi\).
+We are now ready to formulate and prove our main result. \begin{theorem} Let \(\mu\) be a compliant measure on a B-regular domain \(\Omega\), and let \(\phi: \partial \Omega \rightarrow \R\) be a bounded function, continuous outside \(E_\phi\).
 Then the Dirichlet problem